SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 ## Software requirements
 ### OS requirements
-The scripts is supported for *MacOS* and *Linux*, and has been tested on the following systems:
+The scripts are supported for *MacOS* and *Linux*, and have been tested on the following systems:
 + MacOS: Sonoma (14.7.1)
 + Linux: Debian GNU/Linux 11 (bullseye)